newhavenrb/conferences/Taming-the-Kraken-How-Operations-enables-developer-productivity.md

     * How in depth are the staging environments?
 Database has a copy of production data (shared DB).
 Seems like they have the same infrastructure but in one VM.
     * Overhead of developer time?
 (Rather than building up a set of changes)
     * Review via product managers... "fire teams".
 Shared libs?
 They don't have a good answer yet.
     * How long it'd take to adopt this workflow?
-1 yr or more
+1 yr or more, team grew, learned more Chef, etc.
+    * Why not use Chef for deploy?
+Problem is shutting down multiple app servers.
+But they do Chef searches in Capistrano.

 ### From @james_gary